Compression and fracture of ordered and disordered droplet rafts: Computational results for large droplet arrays

 To test this we plot in Fig.~\ref{fig:normpeak_high} the force peaks $F_{\rm max}$ divided by the total number of droplets $N$ in each simulation as a function of the $(p^3+p^2)^{-1/2}$ for a wide range of $N$ and $p$.
 The solid line shows the prediction of Eqn.~\ref{eq:Fc_perfect} using $k_1$ and $E_1$ from Eqs.~\ref{eq:k1} and \ref{eq:e1}.

 Figure \ref{fig:normpeak_high} shows that most force peaks exceed the expected value corresponding to Eq.~\ref{eq:Fc_perfect}.
 There are several reasons for this difference.
 First, Eq.~\ref{eq:Fc_perfect} uses $k_1$ which neglects the influence of the tension bonds.
-Second, viscosity dissipates some of the energy the walls put into the system, which is more significant for bigger arrays and when the arrays have fewer rows $p$ (thus higher $(p^3+p^2)^{-1/2}$); see Eqn.~\ref{eq:alfa2edge}.
-Third, there are situations where $\Delta n > 2 q$ which will be discussed in Sec.~\ref{competing}, which thus increases $F_{max}$.
+Second, viscosity dissipates some of the energy the walls put into the system, which is more significant for bigger arrays and when the arrays have fewer rows $p$ [thus higher $(p^3+p^2)^{-1/2}$].
+With fewer rows, the bubbles at the ends of the array must move faster to reach the new configuration, while the wall keeps moving at the same speed; see Eqn.~\ref{eq:alfa2edge}.
+Equation \ref{eq:alfa2edge} also shows that larger arrays (larger $N$) have larger viscous forces, in agreement with what is seen in Fig.~\ref{fig:normpeak_high}.
+Third, there are situations where $\Delta n > 2 q$ (caused by more complex fracture events) which will be discussed in Sec.~\ref{competing}, which thus increases $F_{max}$.

+To summarize, we have successfully replicated the experimental observation that each successive row reduction requires greater compression, as there are more depletion bonds that need to be broken \cite{ono-dit-biot_Rearrangement_2020}.
+Like the experiments, we successfully relate the spring constant of a single droplet to the array aspect ratio dependence of the wall forces \cite{ono-dit-biot_Mechanical_2021}.
+Our results also illuminate the influence of viscosity (in Fig.~\ref{fig:normpeak_high}), which is more observable in the simulations due to the larger nondimensional number $\alpha_2^{\rm sim}$ (Eqn.~\ref{eq:alfa2}).

 The equivalent spring model is therefore a useful tool for understanding the characteristics of a nominally monodisperse droplet array as it is compressed.
 In the next section we will take a closer look at the behavior of arrays which are no longer considered monodisperse.